cs4241-21a/a2-shortstack/README.md

 - After you click the submit button.
 To read the data, user can click the Read Saved Assignment button to read previous saved assignments.
 - In order to save another assignment, user can click the back button on the left corner.

+- If you cannot open the page, the database might be offline.
+Please let me know and i'll reboost it real quick.

 https://a2-korbinz3.glitch.me

 ## Technical Achievements